German stocks - Factors to watch on February 5

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Feb 5 The DAX top-30 index looked set to open 0.2 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0727 GMT.
+FRANKFURT Feb 5 Germany's DAX top-30 index looked set to open 0.7 percent down on Thursday, according to premarket data from brokerage Lang & Schwarz at 0730 GMT.

 The following are some of the factors that may move German stocks: